annabelsandford/libeft-py/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the BSD 3-Clause.